COVID-19 Vaccine Information for Patients

 If I had COVID-19, do I need a booster?

-Yes, everyone who is eligible for a booster should get one, including people who have had COVID-19.
+Yes, the CDC recommends everyone who is eligible for a booster should get one even if you have had COVID-19.
 There is evidence that the vaccines provide a stronger and more reliable immune system response than a natural infection does.
 This is based on data showing that people who have had a COVID-19 infection tend to have lower levels of antibodies than those who have been vaccinated.

 Even for those who received their primary vaccination series, the immune system’s response and protection against infection and severe disease wane over time, especially for people in higher risk groups, such as those age 65 years and older.

-The updated boosters from Pfizer-BioNTech and Moderna also provide better protection against newer virus variants.
-The boosters target both the original strains of the virus and the common strains of the Omicron variant, which is causing most infections.
-The Centers for Disease Control and Prevention recommends boosters for everyone age 5 years and older, if eligible.
+The updated boosters from Pfizer–BioNTech and Moderna also provide better protection against newer virus variants.
+The boosters target both the original strains of the virus and the common strains of the Omicron variant.

 Should children get vaccinated against COVID-19?